Your spending can broadly fit into 2 categories:

-Covering your needs before wants can be a way to start cutting back your spending.
+Covering your needs before your wants can be a way to start cutting back your spending.

-Tip: Try to factor in any irregular costs that may not have occurred within those 3 months, such as TV licence renewal, or car insurance.
+Tip: Try to factor in any irregular costs that may not have occurred within those 3 months, such as TV licence renewal or car insurance.

 Are you comfortable with these average amounts?
 Are you spending too much on the weekend and having to scrimp during the week?
 Could you be saving more if you cut back in certain areas?